ElishebaW/100-days-of-code/r1-log.md

 ## R1D5

 Worked on a little of a Charter for Compassion PR and learned a little about Reference by value in JavaScript.
 1h

+## R1D6

+Continued to learn more about weird JavaScript including this , arrays and syntax parsers.
+Got bored and decided to pick up React and Ruby on Rails project Invoice Pro.